Technical Report on: Tripedal Dynamic Gaits for a Quadruped Robot: Model Analysis: SLIP

 To achieve continuous vertical hopping, a controller is needed that exerts enough force to keep the system hopping, despite energy loss due to resistive forces.
 The vertical hopping behavior is made up of a (ballistic) flight phase and a stance phase.
 In flight, gravity exerts a constant downward acceleration, as modeled by the familiar system:

-where $\chi$ is the position of the mass and $\gamma$ is the mass-specific gravitational acceleration.
-In stance, in the absence of the active damping (AD) controller to be reviewed below, the mass-specific spring-mass-damper model (also referred to as the vertical hopping template \cite{full_templates_1999} dynamics is
+where $\chi$ is the spring deflection and $\gamma$ is the mass-specific gravitational acceleration.
+In stance, in the absence of the active damping (AD) controller to be reviewed below, the mass-spring-damper model (also referred to as the vertical hopping template \cite{full_templates_1999} dynamics is

-where $\rho$ is the spring rest length, $\mu$ is the mass, $c$ is the damping constant, $k$ is the spring constant, and $\tau$ is the (mass-normalized) input torque.
+where $\mu$ is the mass, $c$ is the damping constant, $k$ is the spring constant, and $\tau$ is the (mass-normalized) input torque.

 For this application, we have adapted a controller in which the actuator imposes forces that emulate a damped spring, whose sign varies over the stance phase, so as to introduce or dissipate energy as required to regulate hopping height.
-This concept was first introduced for monopedal running \cite{secer_control_2013}, then extended to bipedal fore-aft hopping with tail actuation \cite{de_parallel_2015}, and further used in the control of ``virtual bipedal gaits" for a quadruped \cite{de_vertical_2018}.
-Following \cite{de_parallel_2015}, a change of coordinates is introduced, where $x_1 := \chi-\rho$, $x_2 := \frac{\dot\chi}{\omega}$, and $\mathbf{x} := [x_1, x_2]^{\intercal}$, resulting in the first order dynamics:
+This concept was first introduced for monopedal running \cite{secer_control_2013}, then extended to bipedal fore-aft hopping with tail actuation \cite{de_parallel_2015}, and further used in the control of ``virtual bipedal gaits" for a quadruped robot \cite{de_vertical_2018}.
+Following \cite{de_parallel_2015}, a change of coordinates is introduced, where $x_1 := \chi$, $x_2 := \frac{\dot\chi}{\omega}$, and $\mathbf{x} := [x_1, x_2]^{\intercal}$, resulting in:

-Note that the physical liftoff and touchdown events correlate to the hybrid reset events at $x_1=0$.
+Here, the physical liftoff and touchdown events ($\chi = 0$) correlate to the hybrid reset events at $x_1=0$.

 The active damping control law,